iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 Looking into measure theory, topologies and and various other stuff.
 This is a statement of investigations.
+We want to know why convex sets are measurable in $\mathbb R^n$.

 **Major References**: